Multiplicative non-Gaussian model error estimation in data assimilation: Numerical Experiments

 \subsubsection{Model Error Estimation}

 In both case studies, the proposed approach recovers the true error estimates from partial observations more accurately than the benchmark methods.
 This is demonstrated qualitatively in Figure \ref{fig:estimatederrs}, which shows the sample set of additive errors $\bm{\eta}_j[k]$ against the spatial covariates (resolved variable at the previous observation time, $\bm{x}_{j-1}[k]$ for Case Study 1; and $\bm{x}_{j-1}[k-1]$ and $\bm{x}_{j-1}[k]$ for Case Study 2).
 In Case Study 1, the B2 method manages to at least partially recover the non-linear relationship between $\bm{\eta}_j[k]$ and $\bm{x}_{j-1}[k]$, but is less precise than estimates from the proposed method (compare Figure \ref{fig:estimatederrs}b \& c).
 In Case Study 2, it more closely reflects the true error structure, although an overestimation and underestimation of error values is apparent in key regions of the covariate space (compare Figure \ref{fig:estimatederrs}e, f \& g).
 Method B1 produces poor quality error estimates in both case studies; errors are grossly overestimated and the dependence structure between the errors and covariates is poorly represented.
-The efficacy of the three approaches in recovering the true model error statistics is quantified using the Kullback-Leibler divergence (KLD).
-The KLD is a measure of the difference between two probability density functions (PDF), $p(z)$ and $q(z)$ given by: \begin{linenomath}